Sie können diesen Artikel auch auf Deutsch (German) lesen.

 We wouldn’t recommend this option for your quizzes or polls – this sort of content marketing is best done when you publish on your site, then promote on social or through targeted Facebook or other ads.

 Alas, we weren’t impressed at Survey Monkey’s support approach.
 The free basic plan has no support beyond their knowledge base – which is understandable.

-But, even their paid plans have a heavy reliance on email support.
+But, even their paid plans have limited support availability – they place a heavy reliance on email support.
 Top tier customers do get phone support.

-(Riddle in particular has their entire team racing to help out – we got a message from their CEO Boris, who sent us a personal video walkthrough for a feature we were asking about.
+(Riddle, in particular, has their entire team racing to help out.
+When testing their tool, we asked a question and got an immediate answer from their CEO Boris, who sent us a personal video walkthrough for a feature we were asking about.
 No muss, no fuss.)